andres-torres-villalba/Bayesian-Hyperparameter-Optimization/README.md

 EI(x) = E [max {0,f8x9 - f(^x)}] ,

-This will explore a high dimensionality space and find the best hyperparameters to maximize the acquaracy of the models"""
+This will explore a high dimensionality space and find the best hyperparameters to maximize the acquaracy of the models while they are being trained"""